 1. A Second Car

+We don’t own a second car.
 We’re a one-car family.
-Downsized to one vehicle was the smartest decision for our family.
+Downsizing to one vehicle was the smartest decision for our family.
 We saved thousands a year when we got rid of a second car.

 Think about it.
-Gas, auto insurance, car payment, tires, oil change, and all kinds of maintenance and repair cost summed up.
+Gas, auto insurance, car payment, tires, oil change, and all kinds of maintenance and repair costs summed up.
 The amount of money is huge.

 We need to go to after-school classes 3 to 4 times a week.
 If we drive, it takes about 10 minutes.
 Since I can’t use the car during the weekdays, I take public transit with my daughter.
 From our home to school, it takes about 45-minute time.